karrioapi/karrio/sdk/extensions/australiapost/README.md

-# purplship.carrier_name
+# karrio.carrier_name

-This package is a Australia Post extension of the [purplship](https://pypi.org/project/purplship) multi carrier shipping SDK.
+This package is a Australia Post extension of the [karrio](https://pypi.org/project/karrio) multi carrier shipping SDK.

 ## Requirements